Hearing Screening E-Learning Course

-Emissions (OAE) Testing
+Otoacoustic Emissions (OAE) Screening

 The portion of the ear from the pinna (auricle) through the external auditory canal to the eardrum (tympanic membrane); sound waves are collected by the pinna, channeled into the external auditory canal, and are transformed into mechanical energy at the tympanic membrane.